fbpx

 • Kinocorium – Also referred to as a mushroom terrarium.
 These enclosures are designed to observe many types of fungus.
 It is common to find mosses used as a secondary plant species to decorate as well as maintain humidity within the terrarium.

 • Orchidarium – Also Referred to as an orchid terrarium.
 These enclosures are constructed to showcase many orchid species.
-It is common to see a number of other plant species used as secondary flora.
+It is common to see many other plant species used as secondary flora.

 • Carnivarium – Also referred to as a carnivorous plant terrarium.
 These enclosures are constructed to showcase plants that obtain their nutrients through the digestion of insects.
 Special requirements are usually taken with these enclosures to ensure specific environmental parameters.